safabio/spinal_cord_paper/README.md

 -   ***augur_Gg_ctrl_lumb_ctrl_poly_int_array.sh***:  Runs augur between ctrl and lumb, as well as ctrl and poly.

+## Sister Pair DE analysis

+This script runs DE analysis of closest neuronal clusters between ctrl & lumb, as well as ctrl & poly.
+Not only strict sister pairs, but also the next closest cluster from the other sample was considered.

+-   ***Sister_pair_DE_analysis_render.sh***: Loads the ctrl, lumbar and poly int data sets, transfers the cluster labels to the ctrl_lumb_int and ctrl_poly_int respectively.
+Then on the integrated data, DE between the sister pairs (or adjacent clusters) as by the spearman cor heatmaps ordering.

 ## Plotting

 The following scripts are used to create the plots for the figures, if they are not already produced by the pipelines above: